 The Tuition Assistance Committee makes decisions that help the school honor its commitment to building an economically diverse and inclusive community.
-Criteria considered include families who are receiving assistance who continue to demonstrate need, siblings of current students, returning families who demonstrate need for the first time, and new families.
+Criteria considered include families who are receiving assistance who continue to demonstrate need, siblings of current students, returning families who demonstrate need for the first time, and newly admitted families.
 All information is confidential.

 How is the amount of an award determined?

 We use information from the School and Scholarship Service for Financial Assistance (SSS), along with materials each family sends directly to us as the basis for calculating the size of the award.
 SSS makes a need assessment using information that families provide through a standardized form.
 The school and SSS consider the family primarily responsible for financing a child's education.

 If I am newly admitted and financially eligible, will I receive a Lake Country School Grant?

 The amount of tuition assistance requested sometimes exceeds the amount we have to offer.
 If we do not have assistance available when awards are made, you will be placed on a waiting list.
 If money becomes available later, you will receive notification of your award.